HarshSachdeva01/PracticeClassroom-Git/README.md

 # demo
 This is my first git repository.
 <br>
-Author - Harsh Kumar Sachdeva
+Author - Harsh Kumar Sachdeva ("Other Name jack")